Woman absorbed in painting at an easel in a studio, lost in hyperfixation on a creative task

 Is hyperfixation a sign of ADHD?

-Hyperfixation is strongly associated with ADHD, but it is not an official diagnostic symptom and having it does not, on its own, mean you have ADHD.
+Hyperfixation is strongly associated with ADHD, but it is not an official diagnostic symptom, and having it does not on its own mean you have ADHD.
 It also occurs in autism, OCD and during periods of low mood.
 What points towards ADHD is the pattern around it: interest-led, novelty-hungry fixations that switch targets over time, alongside long-standing difficulties with starting tasks, organisation and focus on less stimulating activities.
-If hyperfixation regularly disrupts your daily life and sits within that wider picture, it is worth raising with your GP for a proper assessment rather than self-diagnosing from one trait.
+If it regularly disrupts your daily life and sits within that wider picture, it is worth raising with your GP rather than self-diagnosing from one trait.

 What is the difference between hyperfixation and hyperfocus?

-Hyperfocus is a state — a single session of deep, goal-directed concentration on a task that usually releases you once the task is finished.
-Hyperfixation is broader and longer: an ongoing preoccupation with a subject or interest that can last days, weeks or months and produces repeated hyperfocus sessions.
-Put simply, hyperfixation is the obsession and hyperfocus is each individual deep-dive it generates.
-The practical consequence is that hyperfocus tends to end naturally when the goal is met, whereas hyperfixation has no built-in finish line and needs an external one, such as alarms or scheduled windows.
+Hyperfocus is a state: a single session of deep, goal-directed concentration on a task that usually releases you once the task is finished.
+Hyperfixation is broader and longer — an ongoing preoccupation with a subject that can last days, weeks or months and produces repeated hyperfocus sessions.
+Hyperfixation is the obsession; hyperfocus is each individual deep-dive it generates.
+Hyperfocus tends to end naturally when the goal is met, whereas hyperfixation has no built-in finish line and needs an external one, such as alarms or scheduled windows.

 Get this thinking in your inbox